Vyctor/design-patterns-typescript/src/singleton/readme.md

   - Is more difficult to test
   - Break single responsability principle
   - Need special treatment em concurrency cases
-  - Erich Gamma describs that this would be the only pattern he remove if he will refactor the book
+  - Erich Gamma describes that this would be the only pattern he remove if he will refactor the book